- Temp: 96.1

 Kids sense this sort of thing and internalize it.
 I learned to hate my body and disapprove of myself through osmosis to some extent.

-One of the big things I want to do when I start eating again is chew my food very well and eat slowly so I don’t re-damage my newly healed gut lining.
+One of the big things I want to do when I start eating again is to chew my food very well and eat slowly so I don’t re-damage my newly healed gut lining.

 One of the big reasons for my health problems has been eating too fast and having feelings of scarcity and desperation.
 Gobbling.